RogueFiend/vibekit/README.md

 - **CLAUDE.md** - Claude Code specific workflows and commands
 - `.cursor/rules/` - Detailed coding rules and patterns
 - `.taskmaster/templates/` - PRD templates and examples

-## 📄 License

-MIT License - see the [LICENSE](LICENSE) file for details.

-## 🤝 Contributing

-This template evolves with usage.
-The `meta_rules.mdc` enables self-improving patterns - rules automatically update based on emerging patterns in your codebase.

-### How to Contribute
-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Make your changes
-4. Commit your changes (`git commit -m 'Add amazing feature'`)
-5. Push to the branch (`git push origin feature/amazing-feature`)
-6. Open a Pull Request

-## 🔗 Related Projects

-- [TaskMaster AI](https://github.com/your-org/task-master-ai) - The core task management system
-- [Cursor](https://cursor.sh/) - The AI-powered code editor this template is designed for

-## 🙏 Acknowledgments

-This template was inspired by several excellent resources in the AI development community:

-- **[Viktor Farcic's YouTube Automation](https://github.com/vfarcic/youtube-automation)** - Reference implementation of AI-powered development workflows
-- **[My Workflow With AI: How I Code, Test, and Deploy Faster Than Ever](https://devopstoolkit.live/ai/my-workflow-with-ai-how-i-code-test-and-deploy-faster-than-ever/)** - Comprehensive guide to AI-assisted development workflows by Viktor Farcic
-- **[AI Labs Video](https://www.youtube.com/watch?v=cAFIUiE_8DM)** - Insights on AI development practices and tooling

-These resources provided valuable insights into structuring AI-powered development workflows, MCP server integration, and best practices for vibe coding with AI assistants.

----

-**Happy vibe coding! 🎵✨**